Chai's Conjecture and Fubini properties of dimensional motivic integration: Abstract

 \section{Abstract}

 We prove that a conjecture of Chai on the additivity of the base change conductor for semi-abelian varieties over a discretely valued field is equivalent to a Fubini property for the dimensions of certain motivic integrals.
-We prove this Fubini property when the valued field has characteristic zero, by developing a theory of dimensional motivic integration.
+We prove this Fubini property when the valued field has characteristic zero.